Andre Spitzer: Terrorist attack and death

 Spitzer returned to Munich about four hours before Palestinian members of Black September broke into the Israeli quarters, killed coach Moshe Weinberg and weightlifter Yossef Romano, and took Spitzer and eight of his teammates hostage.
 The terrorists announced that they wanted 234 other terrorists freed.
 The terrorists beat the hostages and castrated one of them, leaving him to bleed to death in front of his bound fellow hostages.
 Israeli Prime Minister Golda Meir called Spitzer's wife, and told her the Israeli government "would not negotiate with terror."
 Spitzer's wife asked, "Why not?" and Meir responded, "If we give in to their demands, no Jew will be safe anywhere in the world."

 Spitzer was seen once during the hostage crisis, standing at a second-floor window in a white undershirt with his hands tied in front of him, talking to the German negotiators.
-Spitzer, the only hostage who spoke German and English as he learned it in his younger days, so he was the go-between with the German crisis team.
+Spitzer, the only hostage who spoke German and English as he learned it in his younger days, became the go-between with the German crisis team.
 At one point, when Spitzer tried to give the negotiators information that the terrorists did not want the negotiators to have about the killing and castration of fellow Israeli hostage Yossef Romano, one of the terrorists clubbed Spitzer in the head with the butt of an AK-47 assault rifle and pulled him roughly away from the window, back into the room.
 That was the last time most people saw Spitzer alive.